MRU-F22-CS1/instructions/README.md

-# instructions
+# instructions for all assignments and exercises

-Instructions for all assignments and tutorials
+Instructions will be released as they are developed